Sinclair QL: Development

 The QL was conceived in 1981 under the code name ZX83, as a portable computer for business users, with a built-in ultra-thin flat-screen CRT display similar to the later TV80 pocket TV, printer and modem.
 As development progressed it eventually became clear that the portability features were over-ambitious and the specification was reduced to a conventional desktop configuration.

 The electronics were primarily designed by David Karlin, who joined Sinclair Research in summer 1982.
 The industrial design was done by Rick Dickinson, who already designed the ZX81 and ZX Spectrum range of products.

 The QL was designed to be more powerful than the IBM Personal Computer, and comparable to Apple's Macintosh; observers thought that Sinclair announced it a week before Macintosh to divert attention away from the new Apple product.
 While the CPU clock speed is comparable to that of the Macintosh, and the later Atari ST and Amiga, the 8-bit databus and cycle stealing of the ZX8301 gate array limit the QL's performance.

-Sinclair had commissioned GST Computer Systems to produce the operating system for the machine, but switched to Domesdos, developed by Tony Tebby as an in-house alternative, before launch.
+Sinclair had commissioned GST Computer Systems to produce the operating system for the machine, but switched to Qdos, developed by Tony Tebby as an in-house alternative, before launch.
 GST's OS, designed by Tim Ward, was later made available as 68K/OS, in the form of an add-on ROM card.
 The tools developed by GST for the QL would later be used on the Atari ST, where GST object format became standard.